MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidlidbusinesscardcardpicture-canonical-property.md

 ## Remarks

 The value of this property must be either a portable network graphics (PNG) or JPEG stream.
-This property should be used in conjunction with the **dispidBCDisplayDefinition** ( [PidLidBusinessCardDisplayDefinition](pidlidbusinesscarddisplaydefinition-canonical-property.md)) property as follows: **dispidBCCardPicture** should not be present on a contact if **dispidBCDisplayDefinition** is not present.
+This property should be used in conjunction with the **dispidBCDisplayDefinition** ([PidLidBusinessCardDisplayDefinition](pidlidbusinesscarddisplaydefinition-canonical-property.md)) property as follows: **dispidBCCardPicture** should not be present on a contact if **dispidBCDisplayDefinition** is not present.
 This property also should not be present if the data in **dispidBCCardPicture** does not require a card image.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)